-A guitarist on a forum recently asked an interesting question, which I thought was worth looking into.
+A guitarist on the forum of Dave Stryker’s class at Artistworks recently asked an interesting question that really piqued my interest.
 The question is, can you transpose the altered scale in minor thirds, the same way you can transpose the diminished scale?
 I’ve been thinking for a while about how the diminished, altered, and whole-tone scales are related, so let’s treat this as a prelude to that topic.

 The altered scale differs from the diminished scale in two ways.
 First, the altered scale is a seven-note scale and the diminished is an eight-note scale, so the altered will always have one note missing compared to the diminished.
 Second, the altered scale has one note different, it has a b13 (or #5), where the diminished scale has a natural 13.
 So, to sum up, one note missing, one note different.
 You can see this in the first figure.

 (Note: in the figure above, the Arabic numbers in the second row are called pitch classes.
 If you are not familiar with them, for now, you can assume 0=C, 1=Db, 2=D, and so on.
 It is much easier to think about transpositions, inversions, and symmetry when you consider pitches this way.)